 The Summer 2019 prices for the teams below will be all inclusive aside from airfare.
 It includes all tournament registration fees, lodging, food at tournaments, ground transportation at tournaments, uniforms, practices, coaches and coach travel, fields, etc. There are no other charges for the season; this fee is all inclusive aside from airfare.

 - 2021 Elite – $3,175

-The price for Fall 2018 for the teams below includes all tournament registration fees, uniforms, practices, coaches and coach travel, fields, etc. There are no other charges for the season; this fee does NOT include lodging, food at tournaments, ground transportation, etc.
+The Summer 2019 price for the teams below includes all tournament registration fees, uniforms, practices, coaches and coach travel, fields, etc. There are no other charges for the season; this fee does NOT include lodging, food at tournaments, ground transportation, etc.

 Lyndsey Gillis is the varsity head coach and program director of Mercer Island Girls’ Lacrosse and the 2017 WSLA Coach of the Year.
 She also currently serves on the WSLA board.
 Prior to taking on the MI position, Gillis spent four seasons as the varsity head coach at Seattle Preparatory School and two seasons at Greenwich Academy in Greenwich, CT.
 A standout midfielder at Bowdoin College, Gillis was a member of three NCAA tournament teams and an Academic All-American.
 She earned her Master’s degree from the University of Washington.